hersok/ocean/04 - Assembly Instructions/README.md

 ### Parts required

-1. UV LED (watch out for the direction of the positive leg!)
+1. UV LED (watch out for the direction of the positive lead!)

 2. Light-dependent resistor